Man caught in strong current drowns in Rockaway Beach

-The incident happened at Rockaway Beach where rescuers pulled a man from the water near Beach 91st Street.
+The incident happened at Rockaway Beach where police say rescuers pulled 24-year-old, Fidel Ramirez, from the water near Beach 91st Street.

 Red flags are up everywhere on city beaches and lifeguards would not have started until Saturday under the city's traditional summer schedule.

-The victim was rushed to St. John's Episcopal Hospital where he was pronounced dead.
+We don’t want want to fence off the beaches but we will if we have to.

+We’ll have extra Parks and NYPD walking the beaches this weekend to keep New Yorkers safe. https://t.co/hd5JixxcTD

-Council Member Donovan Richards expressed his thoughts on the situation via Twitter.
+Council Member Donovan Richards also expressed his thoughts on the situation via Twitter.

 A drowning on Rockaway Beach already.
 God help us all.— Donovan Richards (@DRichards13) May 22, 2020